FlashCam/fcio-py/README.md

 # Installation

 Run `python3 -m pip install fcio` to install from the pypi repository.

-Build requirements are `Cython`, `numpy` and `meson-python` (all installed automatically by `pip`).

-Clone this repo with `git clone https://github.com/FlashCam/fcio-python.git`.

-## Makefile

-Local usage and development is facilitated with a thin Makefile, wrapping `python3 -m build` and `python3 -m install` commands.

-Run `make dev` to install with pip3 as local development installation, otherwise run `make build` and `make install` to build a wheel and install it.

 # Description

-`fcio-python` provides a read-only wrapper around the `fcio.c` io library used in `fc250b` based digitizer systems.
+`fcio-py` provides a read-only wrapper around the `fcio.c` io library used in `fc250b` based digitizer systems.

-TODO: some text here
+The wrapper exposes the `fcio.c` memory fields as closely as possible to standard c-structs using numpy ndarrays or scalars where applicable.
+For convenience all supported fcio records are exposed as iterable properties of the base `FCIO` class to preselect records of interest.

+# Usage

-## Example
+## Simple code example

 The following example opens an fcio file and prints some basic event content to stdout: